Skip to Main Content

 In the footnotes or endnotes:

-Use the same order of names as on the title page of the book.
+In the case of one or two authors/editors, se the same order of names as on the title page of the book.
 The names are separated using commas and the last name is preceded by “and”.
-If you are referring to editors, place “red.” after the last editor.
+If you are referring to editors, place “ed.” (one editor) or "eds." (multiple editors) after the last editor.
+In the case of more than two authors/editors, only provide the name of the first and follow with 'et al.' (from the Latin et alia: 'and others').

-1. First name Surname, First name Surname, and First name Surname, Full title in italics: Subtitle (Location: Publisher, year), page number.
+1. First name Surname et al. eds., Full title in italics: Subtitle (Publisher, year), page number.

 In the bibliography:

-In the bibliography, the surname of the first author comes first followed by a comma and the first name of the first author.
+In the bibliography, the surname of the first author comes first, followed by a comma and the first name of the first author.
 For subsequent authors, the first name comes first and is followed by the surname.
-This appears as follows:
+In the case of more than six authors/editors, only provide the names of the first three, followed by 'et al.'

 Surname, First name, First name Surname, and First name Surname.
 Full title and subtitle in italics.
-Publishing location: Publisher, year of publication.
+Publisher, year of publication.

-Hermans Chris, Gerrit Immink, Albert de Jong, and Jan van der Lans, red.
+Hermans Chris, Gerrit Immink, Albert de Jong, and Jan van der Lans, eds.
 Social Constructionism and Theology.
-Leiden: Brill, 2002.
+Brill, 2002.

 Citing a book with an author and translator or editor